 In the latter half of the 1950s, Japanese scientists stationed in Antarctica had to leave an expedition midway on account of the harsh storm.
 Among many things they left behind, there were also some lives – the sled dogs.
 The amazing true story of the dogs’ rescue was painted on the celluloid in Japanese cult classic Nankyoku Monogatari (1983).
 Eight Below is Disney’s homage to the same.

 Eight sled dogs left chained at the research base wait for their master to return in an unforgiving wild and white Antarctic winter.
-The flights are canceled until next spring and the subtitles reading the no. of days the dogs have been on their own in the wilderness leave us with a longing to hold these Huskies.
+The flights are cancelled until next spring and the subtitles reading the no. of days the dogs have been on their own in the wilderness leave us with a longing to hold these Huskies.
 Your heart goes out to the guide Jerry (Paul Walker) who in every frame lives this pain.
 The cinematography is spot on, the long shots capturing the face of the protagonists – the dogs, stay true to their grit and valor.

 Duma (2005) Genre: Adventure/Family